larskarbo/larskarbo-gb/content/blog/internet-mousetrap/index.md

 I will leave out the technical details and source code, but if you are interested you can find it all in this [Gist](https://gist.github.com/larskarbo/cb198a3465246d7c9d7f6cee2004ab9a).

-There are multiple ways to create notifications on a phone.
+There are multiple ways to send notifications to a phone.
 One of the quickest is to use an existing app.
-We choose to send a message through the messaging app Telegram.
+We choose to send messages through the messaging app Telegram.

 When running the code, we see it instantly on our iPhone: